 The course offers an overview of the interactions between law and religion.
 It lays the foundation for the area by discussing the historical connections between the development of the legal system and religion in the West, surveys major world religious perspectives on law, and then explores in more detail the classic issues of 'establishment' (to what extent is, or should be, religion given a privileged place in the law?) and 'free exercise' (how does the legal system acknowledge and uphold the right of free exercise of religion and balance that with other human rights?).
-It also explores some of the intersections between religion and other important legal areas such as environmental law, criminal law and the law of private obligations.
+It also explores some of the intersections between religion and other important legal areas such as criminal law and the law of private obligations.

 1. Demonstrate a developed knowledge and critical understanding of the topics covered in the course;

-2. A developed capacity for critique on law and religion issues;
+2. Demonstrate a developed capacity for critique on law and religion issues;

-3. Advanced skills in analysis of primary and secondary legal materials;
+3. Demonstrate advanced skills in analysis of primary and secondary legal materials;

-4. Developed research skills for the preparation of oral and written arguments;
+4. Demonstrate developed research skills for the preparation of oral and written arguments;

 5. Demonstrate advanced written and oral communication skills.